How To Get Financial Aid For College When Your Parents “Make Too Much”January 24, 2022

 - Community service

 Scholarships and grants usually don’t have to be paid back, unlike loans, and they can help reduce the amount you must borrow.
 The sooner you begin exploring options for them, the better the chances you can find free money for school.

 - Scholarships for Black & African American Students

 - Scholarships for Women

 Student Loans for Parents

 If you’re a parent who wants to help your child pay for college, the good news is that there are student loans available.
-They can be a great option in situations where parents make too much for their kids to qualify for financial aid.
+They can be a great option in situations where parents make too much for their kids to qualify for need-based financial aid.
 A high income helps ensure monthly payments are affordable and can be helpful in qualifying for the most competitive rates on certain loans.

-Parent loans are available from both the Department of Education and from private student loan lenders.
+Parent loans are available from both the Department of Education and private student lenders.
 Loans from the DOE are called Parent PLUS Loans.
 Private student loans for parents can be obtained from many different lenders.
 And parents have the option to refinance parent loans later, either to lower their rate or to transfer student loans to their child.

 Private Student Loans

 Private student loans are available to students as well as to parents.
 When it comes to private loans, a high parental income can actually be a good thing because parents can cosign student loans and help students qualify for a competitive rate.